danielamariei/talks/rest-mvc-express/README.md

 * The Node.js framwork;
 * Creating a basic application using Express.

 The **agenda** folder contains the source code of the use-case.
-Be sure to run *npm-install* after downloading the source code to your machine; this will install all the required modules that are refferenced in the *package.json* file.
+Be sure to run *npm install* after downloading the source code to your machine; this will install all the required modules that are referenced in the *package.json* file.